 Peter's Friends Update!

-November 2019 - Peter's Friends is underway - we will be breaking-ground on the facility very soon!!
+November 2019 - Peter's Friends is underway - we will be breaking-ground on the facility in 2021!
 We are excited to share that our preliminary site plans are completed.
 We recently met with our Matthew Design Group to review and finalize the drawings.
 The next step is to meet with the environmental engineer, then with St. John's County.

 Ayla’s Acres is building Peter’s Friends Animal Resource Center, a 17-acre property in St. Johns County, which will be a facility of far-reaching consequence for our community.
 Peter’s Friends will provide Northeast Florida with a modern, clean, and compassionate campus.
 The campus will provide rescue; shelter; adoption; low-no-cost spay, neuter, and vaccinations for dogs and cats; and an educational center to accommodate thousands of children and adult groups each year.

 Peter’s Friends will be located on County Road 208 at the intersection of 13A, with a 10,000 sq. foot facility that will provide large, light, clean kennels and will have the capacity to house up to 40 cats and 40 dogs at a time.
 Realistically, the facility will house approximately 60 animals at a time.
 There will be an exercise arena; and an adoption center where families can meet and spend time with their potential pet.
 Ayla’s Acres' proactive adoption process (application, interview, vet and reference checks, and home visits) will help to assure proper placement of animals into new and loving homes.
 Half of our housing will be set aside to assist with the care and adoption of senior dogs and cats.
 Peter’s Friends will be a one-stop solution where dogs and cats will be vetted, fed, loved, and cared for while awaiting adoption.